 So, why do some of these professionals and firms charge such lofty sums?
 Because one of the biggest trip-ups for veterans when it comes to Aid and Attendance happens to be combined income and assets.

 These firms may manipulate numbers by moving assets around, re-assigning them to adult children or other family members, all to hide the figures enough so the veteran can receive those benefits.

 What happens if the VA determines help was paid for?

 There have been constant attempts to change the “look back” period for income and assets through the Veterans Administration.
 The VA has been trying to look back further into a veteran’s financial history to make sure there is no funny business taking place through the hiding of assets.

 However, the laws haven’t always kept up with the change of pace and the manipulation of certain professionals.
-But, if the VA does determine that a veteran paid for help filing one of these pensions, it could lead to dismissal or denial of the application.
+If the VA does determine that a veteran paid for help filing one of these pensions, it could lead to dismissal or denial of the application.

 Be honest, fill out the application properly, and submit it.
 Don’t pay for help.

-If the veteran has too many assets or makes too much money through pensions or retirement investments, home care is still an option, but they may have to pay for it out-of-pocket.
+If the veteran has too many assets or makes too much money through pensions or retirement investments, home care is still an option.
+However, they may have to pay for it out-of-pocket.
 For those who can’t afford it honestly, the Aid and Attendance pension should be protected so it will remain available for them and others for years to come.